-Schezwan sauce is a terrifically spicy, tangy, and salty condiment made with dry red chilies, garlic, shallots and lots of bright spices.
-This fusion Indo Chinese recipe of a hot chili sauce compliments any number of recipes and snacks.
-It is one of the most popular sauces from Indo-Chinese cuisine.
+Schezwan Sauce is a terrifically spicy, tangy, and salty condiment made with dry red chilies, garlic, shallots and lots of bright spices.
+This fusion Indo Chinese recipe, also referred to as Schezwan Chutney is a hot chili sauce that compliments any number of recipes and snacks.
+It is one of the most popular sauces from the fusion Indo-Chinese cuisine.
 Follow my step-by-step instructions with photos and a video for making a batch of this versatile sauce to enjoy with all of your favorite dishes!

 About Schezwan Sauce